-This document explains the Level 3 Diploma for Health Screeners.
-It includes how to register a screener and apply to reclaim funding.
+Information explaining the Level 3 Diploma for Health Screeners, including how to register a screener and apply to reclaim funding.

 This document explains the Level 3 Diploma for Health Screeners.
 This is on the Ofqual regulated qualification framework (RQF) and is for non-professional screeners delivering the:

 - NHS abdominal aortic aneurysm screening programme (AAA)